 The second target Triumph plans to test is at Revenue, where previous exploration outlined an inferred resource of 80.8 million tonnes of 0.39 gram gold, 3.45 grams silver per tonne, 0.14% copper and 0.05% molybdenum along the southern edge of a diatreme that crosscuts a microgranite.

 “On the eastern side of the Revenue diatreme there are three holes, among the last ever drilled, and they have some of the best copper-gold-molybdenum intercepts in the area.
 At surface we see chargeability highs, magnetic anomalies and associated soil anomalies — all the good stuff you want to see for a large porphyry system — but the mineralization wasn’t hosted in the diatreme, so the holes were never followed up with additional drilling,” he says.

 Drilling this year will also test the Generation zone, which Barresi stumbled upon during fieldwork last year.

 Generation is 800 metres north of the Revenue diatreme.

-He adds that the mineralization sits 150 metres above the modelled depth of an intense chargeability high that spans 2 km by 1 km in size.
+He adds that the mineralization sits 150 metres above the modelled depth of an intense chargeability high that spans 2 by 1 km.

-Historical samples taken from the outcrop returned up to 0.3% copper and 0.23 gram gold, which may be why previous explorers ranked the target as low priority, Barresi adds.
+Historical samples taken from the outcrop returned up to 0.3% copper and up to 0.23 gram gold, which may be why previous explorers ranked the target as low priority, Barresi adds.

-Triumph is the newest addition into Goldcorp’s growing portfolio of significant stakes in junior explorers.
+Triumph is the newest addition into Goldcorp’s portfolio of significant stakes in junior explorers.

-Triumph shares have traded within a 52-week range of 23¢ and 50¢, and closed at 39¢ at the time of writing.
+Triumph shares have traded within a 52-week range of 23¢ to 50¢, and closed at 39¢ at press time.
 The company has 59.7 million shares outstanding for a $23.9-million market capitalization.